ChrisHelmsC/hog-requester/README.md

 * Output

 ### Introduction
 **This project is designed to be run on the Golem Network (https://www.golem.network) as a requestor.
-It is intened to manage multiple instances of the HearthStoneSimulationsOnGolem provider image, located at https://github.com/ChrisHelmsC/HearthStoneSimulationsOnGolem.
+It is intended to manage multiple instances of the HearthStoneSimulationsOnGolem provider image, located at https://github.com/ChrisHelmsC/HearthStoneSimulationsOnGolem.

 This project is designed to help the HearthStone community in the design and building of decks.
 Users can provide a specific deck build and strategy to the application, and HearthStoneOnGolem is designed to run a large number of simulated games using that data.
 The results of each simulation will collected and combined into a single stat sheet that provides valuable information on the deck's performance and results.
 The deck can then be tweaked and then run again, until the desired result is produced.